The yes boundaries wavefunctions of the universe: Aspects of bulk reconstruction

 For a given angular separation in the bulk $\Delta\Omega_{12}=\Omega_1-\Omega_2$, the above integral receives the largest contributions from the same separation on the boundary $\Omega'-\Omega''\sim \Delta\Omega_{12}$.
 This is because $K(r,t,\Omega_1;t',\Omega')$ is largest when $\Omega_1=\Omega'$, and $K(r,t,\Omega_2;t',\Omega'')$ is largest when $\Omega_2=\Omega''$ (a non-zero $\Omega_1-\Omega'$ or $\Omega_2-\Omega''$ increases the proper distance between the bulk and boundary points).
 So we can approximately write the above integral as

 Additionally, the above integral is peaked when $t'=t''$, since that is when $O(t',\Omega_1)$ and $O(t'',\Omega_2)$ are closest to each other.
-So, if we wish to resolve two points in the bulk that are separated by a proper distance $r \Delta \Omega_{12}$ on the sphere, we need to use boundary data involving points that are separated by a proper distance $L_c \Delta \Omega_{12}<r \Delta \Omega_{12}$.
-If $r$ is near the de Sitter horizon so that $r \sim \ell$, then the information probing scales that are parametrically larger than $l_{\text{Pl}}$ (by a factor of $\ell/L_c$) in the bulk depends on information at the Planck scale on the boundary.
-See Figure \ref{fig:res} for an illustration of this point.
+So, if we wish to resolve two points in the bulk that are separated by a proper distance $r \Delta \Omega_{12}$ on the sphere, we need to use boundary data involving points that are separated by a proper distance $L_c \Delta \Omega_{12}<r \Delta \Omega_{12}$.\footnote{This step should be understood as a resolution estimate rather than an exact replacement of the HKLL integral.
+It uses the fact that, for the modes that dominate short-distance angular resolution, the smearing kernel is peaked near coincident angular positions and equal boundary times.
+The omitted terms are the tails of the smearing functions and low-angular-momentum contributions.
+These terms are important for the exact correlator, but they do not change our parametric conclusion regarding angular resolution.} If $r$ is near the de Sitter horizon so that $r \sim \ell$, then the information probing scales that are parametrically larger than $l_{\text{Pl}}$ (by a factor of $\ell/L_c$) in the bulk depends on information at the Planck scale on the boundary.
+See figure \ref{fig:res} for an illustration of this point.
 However, since the metric is frozen on the boundary owing to the Dirichlet boundary conditions, this may not be a strong constraint, but may instead be an illustration of how we can fill in quantum gravity effects in the bulk using the information in the finite quantum system on the boundary.

 As we discussed above in \S\ref{sec-constraint-onto-joined-states}, an interesting aspect of HKLL reconstruction in this theory is for the case of states with matter.
 This is the redundancy of reconstruction of local operators in the overlap diamond - their reconstructions on the left or right boundaries must be equivalent, imposing a non-trivial relation between operators of the left and right theories.